nfes-org/nfes-org.github.io/_posts/2012-12-05-FormationEvaluationinHighAngle.md

 ---
-title: Formation Evaluation in High Angle and Horizontal Wells – A New and Practical Workflow
+title: "Formation Evaluation in High Angle and Horizontal Wells – A New and Practical Workflow"
 tags: presentation
 ---